PESA Act: Definition

 “Scheduled Areas” mean the Scheduled Areas as referred to in Clause (1) of Article 244 of the Constitution.
 The Fifth Schedule of the Constitution of India, which mentions Scheduled Areas, is termed as a "Constitution within a Constitution".
 The Act extended the provisions of Panchayats to the tribal areas of ten states that have Fifth Schedule Areas.

 Rules

 In order to ensure that PESA would be implemented, functional guidelines in the form of PESA rules are absolutely necessary.
 However, the lack of interest of state governments in publishing PESA rules impacted PESA adversely.
 In the past few years four states have been able to publish PESA Rules.
 Andhra Pradesh was the first state to publish the rules in 2011, 15 years after the promulgation of PESA.
-Himachal Pradesh, Rajasthan, Telangana, Gujarat, Madhya Pradesh and Maharashtra have also published their PESA Rules.
-The remaining two states- Jharkhand and Odisha have not yet succeeded in framing PESA rules.
+Himachal Pradesh, Rajasthan, Telangana, Gujarat, Chhattisgarh, Madhya Pradesh and Maharashtra have also published their PESA Rules.
+The remaining two states, Jharkhand and Odisha, have not yet framed PESA rules, though Jharkhand has floated a draft for public consultation.